May 5, 2021

 An 18 awg solid bare copper wire is the most basic because it doesn’t even have insulation at all.
 It’s a solid piece of copper used as a ground wire for most electrical applications.

 Those are just a few types of 18 awg wire available through WesBell Electronics online or over the phone.
 We offer free shipping on orders over $500 and offer small spool sizes so that you can limit your waste on each job.
-Please call if you have any questions about our products or our blog posts!
+Please call or contact us if you have any questions about our products or our blog posts!